SAP-samples/cloud-for-utilities-foundation-samples/README.md

-# Cloud for Utilities Examples and How-tos
+# Cloud for Utilities Foundation Examples and How-tos

 ## Description